'They told me to move it': Boulder man steals fire truck during call

 The firefighters were on a medical call at 1 in the morning near the Fox Theater on University Hill.
 The group saw their truck, Engine 2502, down the block and gave chase.

-The group caught up to the truck at the Broadway Street and Pennsylvania stoplight, opened its door, activated the emergency brake, and pulled 28-year-old Kirill Kiefel from the driver's seat.
+The group caught up to the truck at the Broadway and Pennsylvania Avenue stoplight, opened its door, activated the emergency brake, and pulled 28-year-old Kirill Kiefel from the driver's seat.

 When police arrived, Kiefel told officers he was simply following firefighters' instructions.